freesewing/markdown/org/blog/holmes-deerstalker-hat/en.md

 up [the rollout of v2.2 of FreeSewing](/blog/breanna-measurements-sizes-in-2-2/), and it was too late to squeeze in this extra pattern.

-But Obviously we love this hat, not to mention that it it the perfect accessory for our [Carlton](/designs/carlton/) and [Carlita](/designs/carlita/) patterns.
+But obviously we love this hat, not to mention that it is the perfect accessory for our [Carlton](/designs/carlton/) and [Carlita](/designs/carlita/) patterns.
 So here it is, [FreeSewing 2.3](https://github.com/freesewing/freesewing/releases/tag/v2.2.0) with [the new Holmes pattern](/designs/holmes/).